What is Estim (Electrical Muscle Stimulation)?

 Electrical stimulation, also referred to as e-stim, is a tool that applies electrical stimulation to a muscle or muscle group for pain, spasticity and muscle contraction.
 It is placed on your skin by electrodes that come in different sizes to the specific area you want to treat.
 The electrodes deliver impulses through the skin to make a muscle contraction, inhibit spasticity, and relieve chronic pain.

-Electrical Muscle Stimulation (EMS) is a method of non-invasive muscle stimulation that has been used for years and is now being adopted by athletes and frequent travelers because it helps reduce muscle fatigue and soreness and increase the rate of recovery.
+Electrical Muscle Stimulation (EMS) is a method of non-invasive muscle shock therapy that has been used for years and is now being adopted by athletes and frequent travelers because it helps reduce muscle fatigue and soreness and increase the rate of recovery.
 It also reduces stress on muscles while increasing the range of motion due to decreased stiffness in the joints.
 The EMS technique can be applied to any part of the body, with or without skin contact.

 What can Estim help with?